 When you get targeted by a scammer

 Scams are happening on a wide scale, and they’re becoming more and more sophisticated.
-We cover some of the most common ones in this article, and here are some general tips you can follow to avoid payment scams and protect your business from the financial fallout they cause.
+Here are some general tips you can follow to avoid payment scams and protect your business from the financial fallout they cause.

 Watch for red flags in the details